 Biophilic Kitchen + Dining

-This upper two story unit of a two-family house was built in 1930 and its layout consisted of a series of small, compartmentalized rooms typical of that era.
+The layout of this upper unit of a two-family house built in 1930 consisted of a series of small, compartmentalized rooms typical of that era.
 This renovation creates an open kitchen and dining area that integrates the overall floor plan and serves as the heart of the home.

 The overall look and feel of the renovation is modern yet contextual to the more traditional aesthetic of the rest of the house.
 Clean lines and balancing of bright white, deep color, and light give the space a contemporary look.
 Traditional materials, such as the copper for the cabinet pulls and faucets, are incorporated with sleek modern shapes.
-The nature-inspired palette of calming white tones, walnut wood accents and flooring, hexagonal textures, deep forest green cabinetry, and bright white countertops and walls to create a light and airy space.
+The nature-inspired palette of calming white tones, walnut wood accents, hexagonal textures, and deep forest green cabinetry creates a light and airy space.

 project information